Alex Norén

-Alexander Norén (born 12 July 1982) is a Swedish professional golfer who currently plays on the PGA Tour and the European Tour.
-He has won ten tournaments on the European Tour, including the BMW PGA Championship, the Aberdeen Asset Management Scottish Open, the British Masters, HNA Open de France and the Nedbank Golf Challenge.
+Alexander Norén (born 12 July 1982) is a Swedish professional golfer who plays on the PGA Tour and the European Tour.
+He has won twelve tournaments on the European Tour, including the BMW PGA Championship, the Aberdeen Asset Management Scottish Open, the British Masters, HNA Open de France and the Nedbank Golf Challenge.
 He was a member of the winning 2018 European Ryder Cup team.

 Early life

 Norén was born in Stockholm, first tried golf at 4 years of age and started playing at Haninge Golf Club.
 Practicing other sports too, he finally chose to give his priority to golf.

 As a 14 year old, he won the unofficial Swedish Youth Championship, Föreningsbanken Cup, at his age level, scoring 146 over 36 holes at Rya Golf Club.

-15 years of age, he attended the Swedish upper secondary sports school, to combine studying with golf training.
+At 15 years of age, he attended the Swedish upper secondary sports school, to combine studying with golf training.
 He was also employed as junior editor at Svensk Golf, the official magazine of the Swedish Golf Federation.